learn-co-curriculum/ios-environment-setup/README.md

 Another issue is sometimes rvm gets installed in /usr/local/rvm, a system wide install.
 If so, you have to rvm implode to uninstall rvm, clear out your .bashrc file or remove any reference to RVM in there, `sudo rm /etc/profile.d/rvm.sh`.
 You'll also want to remove the reference to that file you just deleted in the `/etc/profile`.
 Also `sudo rm /etc/rvmrc`.
 And then restart your computer and reinstall rvm.
 Make sure it is installing into `/Users/yourusername/.rvm` and not `/usr/local` A system wide install in /usr/local/rvm, never install rvm with sudo (and avoiding the use of sudo in general).
 Finally ensure that 2.1.2 is the default ruby with `rvm use 2.1.2 --default`

+# SublimeText3

+We spend most of our time in a text editor.
+Make sure you have a good one.
+We use [SublimeText3](http://www.sublimetext.com/3).
+Once you have that installed, go to the `sublime.md` file in this repository and follow the instructions to get sublime setup properly.

 # Check Up